What are research infrastructures?

 ESFRI – European Strategy Forum on Research Infrastructures

-ESFRI - the European Strategy Forum on Research Infrastructures, aims to guide, through a long-term strategic vision, the establishment of a sustainable and efficient ecosystem of research infrastructures in Europe, maximizing the impact of national and European investments.
+ESFRI – the European Strategy Forum on Research Infrastructures – aims to guide, through a long-term strategic vision, the establishment of a sustainable and efficient ecosystem of research infrastructures in Europe, maximizing the impact of national and European investments.
 The latest revision of the ESFRI Roadmap was published in December 2021 and includes 63 European research infrastructures.

-Which European research infrastructures does Portugal participate in?
+What European research infrastructures does Portugal participate in?

-Portugal is a member of several European research infrastructures already established as independent legal entities; the national community also maintains collaborations with other infrastructures and infrastructure projects, included in the ESFRI Roadmap.
+Portugal is a member of several European research infrastructures already established as independent legal entities; the national community also maintains collaborations with other infrastructures and infrastructure projects included in the ESFRI Roadmap.

 Portugal also participates in the EU-LAC Working Group on Research Infrastructures.
 This group aims to promote collaboration between research infrastructures in the European Union and Latin America and the Caribbean.
-In this context, FCT is also participating in the European project ResInfra: Towards a new EU-LAC partnership in Research Infrastructures.
+In this context, FCT also participates in the European projectResInfra Plus: Towards a Sustainable EU-LAC Partnership In Research Infrastructures.

 -